Kyle Busch The Last Great Colosseum

 Built out of concrete and stone, the Roman Colosseum still stands today in the Italian center of Rome as a major tourist attraction visited annually by millions from around the world.

-Completed in 80 AD, the amphitheatre seated 50,000 spectators and was used for gladiator contests and public spectacles such as mock sea battles, animal hunts, and re-enactments of famous battles based on Roman mythology.
+Completed in 80 AD, the amphitheater once seated 50,000 spectators and was used for gladiator competition and public spectacles such as mock sea battles, animal hunts, and reenactments of famous battles based on Roman mythology.
 The Roman Colosseum was considered by many as one of the greatest feats of Roman architecture and engineering.

 Built in 1961, the .533-mile Bristol (Tenn.)
 Motor Speedway is nestled in the hills of East Tennessee and originally seated around 18,000.
 Over the years, NASCAR Sprint Cup Series drivers have fought their own battles on the half-mile bullring and Bristol quickly gained popularity – and seating capacity – as one of the premier stops on the circuit.

 A large banner at the tunnel entrance to Bristol Motor Speedway reads, “The Last Great Colosseum.”
-To that end, fans who visit the facility in hopes of watching modern-day gladiators in action, 27-year old Kyle Busch certainly fits the bill as he has put on quite a show there over the years.
+To that end, for fans who visit the facility to watch modern-day gladiators in action, 28-year old Kyle Busch certainly fits the bill as he has put on quite a show there over the years.

-The driver of the No. 18 M&M’s Toyota Camry for Joe Gibbs Racing (JGR) has won five Sprint Cup races at Bristol, including four of the last eight.
-Busch has also recorded seven top-five finishes and 11 top-10s in 16 career Sprint Cup starts in “Thunder Valley”.
+The driver of the No. 18 Skittles Toyota Camry for Joe Gibbs Racing (JGR) has won five Sprint Cup races at Bristol, including four of the last 10 run there.
+Busch has also recorded eight top-five finishes and 12 top-10s in 18 career Sprint Cup starts in “Thunder Valley.”